 Save the variables from the File > Save menu if using the Rapid Environment Editor tool.

-6. Close existing command prompt and Visual Studio
+6. Close opened command prompts and IDEs

 7. Check the new version